hydrosenselab/pyLISF/README.md

 - `matplotlib`, `seaborn`- For plotting.
 - `glob` - For selecting multiple files.
 - `xarray` - To work with `netCDF` files.
+- `matplotlib` - For plotting the data.
+- `cartopy` - To add administrative boundries.

 # Contact